Adaax/radix/README.md

 ![Radix Studio Screenshot](/screen4.png)

 The **Radix Emulator** is also included, and is a fast, capable emulator that makes Radix games work on modern PCs just as they did on the original console.

+Radix Studio is written in Javascript, using the [NW.js](https://nwjs.io/) framework, so it is a standalone application.
+Radix Emulator was written in Lua